tace5/chareditor/CONTRIBUTING.md

 ## Contributing Guidelines
 For code:
++ HTML and CSS Guideline: [Google Guidelines](https://google.github.io/styleguide/htmlcssguide.html)
 + JavaScript Guideline:

-+ HTML Guideline:
-+ CSS Guideline:
+If you find a line of code that does not follow these guidelines feel free to suggest a Pull Request with a comment that explaines what is wrong with it.

 ### Short notice